jamiealquiza/bicache/README.md

 [![GoDoc](https://godoc.org/github.com/jamiealquiza/bicache?status.svg)](https://godoc.org/github.com/jamiealquiza/bicache)

 # bicache
-Bicache is a hybrid MFU/MRU cache for Go.
+Bicache is a hybrid MFU/MRU, general key cache for Go.
 Why should you be interested?
 Pure MRU caches are great because they're fast, simple and safe.
 Items that are used often generally remain in the cache.
 The problem is that a single, large scan where the number of misses exceeds the MRU cache size causes _highly used_ (and perhaps the most useful) data to be evicted in favor of _recent_ data.
 A MFU cache makes the distinction of item value vs recency based on a history of read counts.
 This means that valuable keys are insulated from large scans of potentially less valuable data.

 Bicache's two tiers of cache are individually size configurable (in key count [and eventually data size]).
 A shared lookup table is used, limiting read ops to a max of one cache miss over two tiers of cache.
 Bicache allows MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.